Augustus: Second settlement

 Portraits of Augustus show the emperor with idealized features.

-By 23 BC, some of the un-republican implications were becoming apparent concerning the settlement of 27 BC.
-Augustus's retention of an annual consulate drew attention to his de facto dominance over the Roman political system and cut in half the opportunities for others to achieve what was still nominally the preeminent position in the Roman state.
-Further, he was causing political problems by desiring to have his nephew Marcus Claudius Marcellus follow in his footsteps and eventually assume the principate in his turn, (Note: Officers acted on the orders of Marcellus and Augustus.) alienating his three greatest supporters: Agrippa, Maecenas, and Livia.
-He appointed noted republican Calpurnius Piso (who had fought against Julius Caesar and supported Cassius and Brutus) as co-consul in 23 BC, after his choice Aulus Terentius Varro Murena died unexpectedly.
+By 23 BC, some of the un-republican implications of the first settlement were becoming apparent.
+Augustus's continuous consulships drew attention to his de facto dominance of politics and halved the opportunities for others to achieve what was still nominally the preeminent position in the Roman state.
+His desire to have his nephew Marcus Claudius Marcellus eventually assume the principate in his turn also caused problems.
+To signal reconciliation with pro-republican aristocrats, Augustus appointed the noted republican Calpurnius Piso, who had opposed Julius Caesar and supported the assassins, as co-consul in 23 BC, after his choice Aulus Terentius Varro Murena died unexpectedly.

+Resignation from the consulship

-In the late spring Augustus had a severe illness and on his supposed deathbed made arrangements that would ensure the continuation of the principate in some form, while allaying senators' suspicions of his anti-republicanism.
-Augustus prepared to hand down his signet ring to his favored general Agrippa.
-However, Augustus handed over to his co-consul Piso all of his official documents, an account of public finances, and authority over listed troops in the provinces while Augustus's supposedly favored nephew Marcellus came away empty-handed.
-This was a surprise to many who believed Augustus would have named an heir to his position as an unofficial emperor.
+In the late spring Augustus was severely ill, apparently with a liver disease.
+Expecting his death, he made arrangements ensuring the continuation of the principate while allaying senators' suspicions of his anti-republicanism.
+He prepared to hand down his signet ring to his friend and general Agrippa but handed to his co-consul Piso all of his official documents, an account of public finances, and authority over troops in the provinces.
+Augustus's supposedly favored nephew Marcellus came away empty-handed.
+This surprised many who expected Augustus to name an heir to his position as an unofficial emperor.

 Augustus bestowed only properties and possessions to his designated heirs, as an obvious system of institutionalized imperial inheritance would have provoked resistance and hostility among the republican-minded Romans fearful of monarchy.
-With regards to the principate, it was obvious to Augustus that Marcellus was not ready to take on his position; nonetheless, by giving his signet ring to Agrippa, Augustus intended to signal to the legions that Agrippa was to be his successor and that they should continue to obey Agrippa, constitutional procedure notwithstanding.
+It appears that Augustus did not view the 19-year-old Marcellus as being ready to inherit his political pre-eminence.
+By giving his signet ring to Agrippa, however, Augustus signaled to the legions that Agrippa was a potential successor who they should obey, constitutional procedure notwithstanding.